sagemath/trac_to_gh/Issue 2419.md

 ticket #2419.

-That was for sage-2.10.2; but the problem has vanished for sage-2.10.3 -- at least on sage.math, i am curious what will happen on my machine.
-[This is the Trac macro *it survives there* that was inherited from the migration](https://trac.sagemath.org/wiki/WikiMacros#it survives there-macro)
+That was for sage-2.10.2; but the problem has vanished for sage-2.10.3 -- at least on sage.math, i am curious what will happen on my machine. [[it survives there]]

 Do you have any idea how the problem was fixed (or whom i should ask)?
 ```